JoshLocke/FS-Laws/Senate Intelligence Committee.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) Approving extensions of deployments up to 72 hrs as outlined in the National Guard Act of 2022

-&nbsp;&nbsp;&nbsp; (c) The committee and its members shall be cleared to view information labled "Top Secret", or "Secret" as established by the Classification Act of 2023.
+&nbsp;&nbsp;&nbsp; (c) The committee and its members shall be cleared to view information labled "Top Secret", or "Secret" having any importance to National Guard deployments as established by the Classification Act of 2023.

 &nbsp;&nbsp;&nbsp; (d) The committee shall be comprised of five (5) members in total, counting the chairperson.